QuazChick/bedrock-wiki/docs/blocks/block-culling.md

     "format_version": "1.21.40",
     "minecraft:block_culling_rules": {
         "description": {
-            "identifier": "wiki:lamp_culling" // Identifier to be referenced in block JSON geometry component.
+            "identifier": "wiki:culling.lamp" // Identifier to be referenced in block JSON geometry component.
         },
         "rules": [ ... ] // An array that can contain multiple culling rules.
     }